 The main island of Mahe also offers a lot for visitors to do.
-The island is quite large, so if you only have time to visit one part of the island, I suggest North Mahe as there is a lot more to do and see there.
+The island is quite large, so if you only have time to visit one part of the island, I suggest North Mahe as there is much more to do and see there.

 Where to stay in Seychelles:

 - Mid-Range: Hilton Seychelles Labriz Resort & Spa

 - Luxury: Six Senses Zil Pasyon

 See Related: Best Honeymoon Destinations in the World